tried to find telephone numbers on a website and came up with a host of options. I explain where the telephone number should be and why

 800 style numbers

 Perhaps you can then hide behind an 800 number.
 Or, you could be anywhere you are not defined by a location.
-When you have size, more than one outlet and still prepared to deal locally.
+When you have size, more than one outlet, and are still prepared to deal locally.

 A mobile number says local guy or Gal, works from home could be ok but lacks backup and support.